Available in VPC

 $ kubectl --kubeconfig $KUBE_CONFIG get service

-- Run the following command to delete the "LoadBalancer" type service:
+- Run the following command to delete the Service of LoadBalancer type:

 $ kubectl --kubeconfig $KUBE_CONFIG delete service my-nginx